-The preaching of this generation has become soft; allowing saints and the lost alike to bask in a pool of warm fuzzy sermons where they can swim comfortably around without being challenged to examine themselves in the light of Holy Scripture.
+The preaching of this generation has become soft; allowing saints and the lost alike to bask in a pool of warm fuzzy sermons without being challenged to examine themselves in the light of Holy Scripture.
 Everywhere we go we can hear sermons on the love and the mercy of God, while the attributes of God that are deemed negative are shunned as though they did not exist.
 A term that more than adequately describes this distorted presentation is "sloppy agape!"

-It is noteworthy that the Bible has a balanced proportion of the negative and positive characteristics, traits and attributes of God with promises of love and mercy to the sinner as well as the judgment and punishment that will fall on those who refuse God's great giftof forgiveness and eternal life for which His Only Son paid such a horrible price physically, mentally and spiritually.
+It is noteworthy that the Bible has a balance of the negative and positive characteristics, traits and attributes of God.
+There are promises of love and mercy to the sinner who repents as well as judgment and punishment for those who refuse God's great gift of forgiveness and eternal life which His Only Son paid such a horrible price physically, mentally and spiritually to provide.

 Hear Peter on the day of Pentecost after the upper room experience where the disciples were baptized in the Holy Spirit -- Acts 2:36 & 38 "Therefore let all the house of Israel know assuredly, that God hath made that same Jesus whom you have crucified both Lord and Christ."
 Then Peter said unto them, REPENT, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost."